 How will it work?

-A cohort of 15 emerging leaders will begin in March 2022.
+The third cohort of 15 emerging leaders will begin in late January 2023.
 Each participant must commit to 8 pro bono coaching hours/sessions averaging two sessions per month.
 Application deadline for the cohort is Sunday, December 11, 2022 at 11:59 p.m.

 - Support emerging arts and humanities leaders of color in and around Montgomery County